NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > scp

 A Unix/Linux command for copying files and file trees over SSH.

 > service

-add definition here!
+define me!

-> service endpoint
+> Service Endpoint

 Typically a web URL that can be used by an application to access a service.
 (Synonym: API endpoint.)

 > Security Group

-add definition here!
+define me!

 > SFTP

-add definition here!
+define me!

 > SGI

-add definition here!
+define me!

-> shared memory
+> Shared Memory

 Computer memory regions that can be accessed by different processors (or processes) in computer system.

 > Shibboleth

-add definition here!
+define me!

-> shutdown
+> Shutdown

-add definition here!
+define me!

 > SLES